roboditto/climate-futures/GETTING_STARTED.md

 ## You're Ready

-The Caribbean Climate Impact System is now set up and ready to use.
+The Climate Futures System is now set up and ready to use.

 **Start with:**